 On November 4, 2021, assay results were reported for an additional six drill holes from the Kendell prospect.
 Highlight intercepts for these holes are shown in Table 3.
-Gold mineralization has now been delineated over a down-dip length of approximately 50 meters and a strike length of 20 meters based on assays from 14 drill holes reported to date.
 Mineralized intercepts reported to date ranged from 3 meters to 11 meters and are spatially associated to metasedimentary rocks within the interpreted hanging wall of a fault zone that is defined by a 4-10 meter thick strongly sheared unit of dark grey to black graphitic shale.